hawthornbunny/techie-alt-hunt/README.md

 * [tmt-website `whatif` commits][]: The GitHub commit history for TheMajorTechie's website.
 Any change that he makes to the website can be seen here; usually, this just straight-up gives you the fragment.
 This is generally the best place to check if you're stuck.
 It's also useful for seeing the change history, which makes it easier to understand the context of older hints.

 ## Overview of the challenge
 The main objective is to figure out which account on Fimfiction is an alternate account belonging to TheMajorTechie.
-(To be precise, it is his "second alt" since he already has a known one, [TechnoNerd](https://www.fimfiction.net/user/301253/TechnoNerd).
+(To be precise, it is his "second alt" since he already has a known one, [TechnoNerd](https://www.fimfiction.net/user/301253/TechnoNerd)).

 To do this, TheMajorTechie is posting hints nearly every day which point to "fragments".
-Each fragment is an Intel HEX file containing encoded binary data.
-When all of the fragments are found, decoded to bytes, and assembled, they will presumably form a file which gives the name of the TheMajorTechie's alternate account.
+Each fragment is a file containing encoded binary data.
+When all of the fragments are found, decoded to bytes, and assembled in the correct sequence, they will presumably form one large file which gives the name of the TheMajorTechie's alternate account.

 ## Fragments
 There are 41 fragments in total.
 We know this because TheMajorTechie has been posting a list of integers with each new hint, and the list gets longer by one each time.
 The integers generally match the file names of the fragments, indicating a one-to-one correspondence.
 (This is also one way to identify a hint post - if it has the fragment list, it's a hint to a fragment.
 The list can also be used to figure out which fragment the hint is for).